 For someone initially diagnosed with depression, psychotherapy has been shown to be equally effective compared to medications (and it comes without side effects).
 Some people are worried about the cost of psychotherapy, but there are usually some options available for people who have insurance (or who might qualify for financial assistance).

 There are many different types of antidepressants that have been used and proven safe for decades.
 One doesn't have to be on these medications for a long time; the duration of treatment can be quite short, depending on how you respond.
-You can even get a prescription from an online doctor.
+You can even get antidepressants online if prescribed by an online doctor.